ninochang/presentations/swag-2024-Q1-openday/slides.md

 # Why SRT codec agnostic ?
-- It doesn't have any codecs limitation on data processing, the responsibility of encoding/decoding fall on upstream app using SRT.
+- It doesn't have any codecs limitation on data processing, the responsibility of encoding/decoding fall on upstream/downstream app using SRT.
 - Acts as a normal udp packet that wraps SRT content.

 ---